peczenyj/MooseX/README.md

 ep.pong 1 # will print "receive pong with 1!"
 ```

-Now, imagine what you can do with a Parametrized Role: we can create all handles based on event names!
+Now, imagine what you can do with a parameterized role: we can create all handles based on event names!

 ## IMPORTANT